-The nervous and busy lives keep people constantly in an over-tense condition.
 Consequently, various disorders appear.
 They are the so-called psychosomatic disorders.
 Because the main reasons are psychologically related, many patients can not be cured by a conventional method.
-Chinese medicine as one of the holistic healing system, emphasises complex approach.
+Chinese medicine as one of the holistic healing systems, emphasises a complex approach.
 Treatment of a particular problem involves not only the use of herbs, acupuncture, physical exercises and dietetics.
 Chinese medicine also uses art therapy and similar methods that can affect the free flow of chi in a positive way.

 To make yourself comfortable already during the building of the garden, pour a cup of fragrant green tea with a few chrysanthemum blossoms and put some lavender essential oil into the diffuser.
 I swear that you will instantly feel much better.

 All images used in this post belong to blogs and sites mentioned above.
 This post contains affiliate links from which I’ll receive small commissions but the price is the same for you.
 All thoughts and opinions are my own.